 As of August 11, unvaccinated international students and other unvaccinated students traveling to campus from international locations should arrive 7 days before in-person activities to complete entry testing, vaccination, and a period of restricted activity.

-Students who are newly-arriving on campus for fall quarter are required to follow specific procedures to ensure the health and safety of the campus community.
+Students who are newly-arriving on campus are required to follow specific procedures to ensure the health and safety of the campus community.

 Entry testing required on Day 0 (the day you arrive on campus) and Day 5 for all students living on campus, living in university provided off-campus student housing, or coming to campus frequently, regardless of vaccination status